ZackHine/ViewElement.php/README.md

 ## build.xml
 With your view-element-build.json file configured correctly, you can run the GenerateView Phing task to generate PHP Classes based off HTML Templates.

-To get this working, you must do two things in your build.xml file:
+To get this working, you must do three things in your build.xml file:

 1.  include composer autoload.php in your build.xml